rust-lang/rust-project-goals/src/2024h2/README.md

 # The 2024H2 goal slate

-This document explains the 2024H2 goal slate and how it was chosen.
-If you just want to see a table of goals, see the [all candidates](./candidates.md) page.

 > *![Status: Experimental](https://img.shields.io/badge/Status-Experimental-yellow) This document is a draft.
 The reasoning and [goal slate](./slate.md) are still evolving.
 If you have thoughts or suggestions, please reach out to @nikomatsakis on the [#project-goals-2024h2](https://rust-lang.zulipchat.com/#narrow/stream/435869-project-goals-2024h2) Zulip stream.*

 ## Summary